Nature Friendly Mosquito Control: Build Your Own Dunk Bucket

 How do you put it together?

-• Drill hole towards the top of bucket to control overflow of water during rainy periods.
+• Drill a few holes approximately six inches from the top of the bucket to control overflow of water during rainy periods.

-• Add water to about half full, add water as needed to keep the mixture wet and in standing water.
+• Fill the bucket with water to between half and two-thirds full, and maintain a similar level to keep the mixture wet and in standing water.

-• Add Mosquito Dunk. ¼ of one donut is enough for a 5-gallon bucket.
+• Add Mosquito Dunk.
+One-quarter of a dunk is enough for a 5-gallon bucket.

-• Place chicken wire over the top and secure to prevent something from falling into the bucket.
+• Place chicken wire or hardware cloth over the top and secure to prevent something from falling into the bucket.

 • At the end of the season, clean the bucket and store for next year.